Dealing with Trauma Training Part 1 of 2

 About Dealing with Trauma Training Part 1 of 2

 Dealing with Trauma training consists of Part 1 (date as above) and Part 2 (ca. 3 months later).
 It can only be booked together.
-Payment for the entire training needs to be made at the start.

 This training is non-residential.
 Food and accommodation is optional for a fee.